mechevarria/ocp-sso/README.md

 You can also import the integration tests as a collection to [Postman](https://www.getpostman.com/)

-By default the application is backed by an in-memory **h2** database.
 The `assets` directory has scripts to help with an external Postgresql datasource.

-**Optional config: **You will need [PostgreSQL](https://www.postgresql.org/) already installed and running.
+ou will need [PostgreSQL](https://www.postgresql.org/) already installed and running.
 This configuration allows admins to health check the database connection from the EAP admin console

 ## Openshift

-Run with the **Red Hat JBoss EAP 7.0** xPaas image
+Run with the **Red Hat JBoss EAP 7.1** xPaas image

 Name the service **eap-server**

 This will allow seamless integration with [JBoss Client](https://github.com/mechevarria/jboss-client)

+The backend database connection to Postgresql requires two additional environment variables

+**DB_USER** and **DB_PASS**

+You can optionally import the **credentials.json** file into Openshift to mask the user/password and then select the credentials as a secret for the runtime values.
+To import after logging into your project:

+`oc create -f credentials.json`

+A **Postgresql** instance on Openshift needs to be deployed with the default name **postgresql**, databasename **jboss** and username and password that matches the **DB_USER** and **DB_PASS** environment variables.

 ## Single Sign On
 * The server configuration is in [keycloak.json](https://github.com/mechevarria/jboss-api/blob/sso/src/main/webapp/WEB-INF/keycloak.json)